AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --dither

-    Turns on *diether* when outputting to 8-bit image files (does not affect other data types).
+    Turns on *dither* when outputting to 8-bit image files (does not affect other data types).
 This adds just a bit of noise that reduces visible banding artifacts.